Welcome to the Department of Pediatrics Home

-Welcome.
+Welcome!
 We are a dynamic and growing department of pediatrics, with 37 fulltime faculty.
 We are committed to high quality care for the children in our community, which extends across 4 states in middle Appalachia.
-We also are dedicated to providing excellent educational programs for medical students and residents and other learners, advocacy for the health and health care of children in Appalachia and research that is relevant to our service, education and advocacy mission.
+We also are dedicated to providing excellent educational programs for advocacy for the health and health care of children in Appalachia and research that is relevant to our service, education and advocacy mission.
 We accomplish this multipronged mission through our dedicated faculty and staff and strategic partnerships that include:

 - Niswonger Childrens Hospital

 We are actively expanding the scope and reach of services available for children so they can receive the highest quality of care as close to home as possible.
 We continue to recruit for pediatric specialists in the following areas:

 Our recent recruits have also greatly enhanced our ability to meet our education mission.
 We are also developing a Pediatric Global Health program to provide international and cross cultural experiences to our learners and faculty.
 Bringing together the strengths of a community-oriented University and Niswonger Children's Hospital allows us to support outstanding educational programs and to develop a comprehensive system of care for all children.
 I personally invite you to join us in making a difference in the lives of children in Appalachia.

 Dawn S. Tuell, MD